CleanroomMC/cleanroom-website/docs/groovy-script/mods/botania/rune_altar.md

 ## Description

-Converts a items inputs into an item ouput at the cost of mana when a Livingrock item is thrown atop the altar and right clicked with a Wand of the Forest.
+Converts a items inputs into an item output at the cost of mana when a Livingrock item is thrown atop the altar and right clicked with a Wand of the Forest.

 ## Identifier